Canon S120 vs G7X Mark II

 |Panasonic LX7« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic LX7|

 |Sony RX100 IV« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the S120 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the S120 from Canon.
+Both the S120 and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the S120 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon S120 better than the Canon G7 X Mark II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot S120:

 - Faster burst: Shoots at higher frequency (12.1 vs 8 flaps/sec) to capture the decisive moment.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Less heavy: Is lighter (by 102g or 32 percent) and hence easier to carry around.